Document Bank of Virginia

 Post Activities

-Up for Debate: Pretend you are a resident of Powhatan County.
+Up for Debate: Imagine you are a white citizen of Powhatan County.
 The county has called a meeting asking whether you still support the Confederate war effort or if you are ready for peace.
 What are your arguments?
 Why would you make those arguments?
+How do you think Black residents would have reacted to this resolution?

 Social Media Spin: Create social media post in which summarize the document and your position on promoting the resolutions passed by Powhatan County residents.